Illusion (The Grimoire Saga #4) by S.M. Boyce (2014)

 Finally we get to see more of the Isen, although I wish we got to spend more time with them.
 Honestly I hadn’t really given them a whole lot of thought until this book when Kara walks right into their den.
 We’re briefly introduced to their society and then poof we’re back to the yakonan war.
-That little taste however just made me want to know more.
+That little taste however just made my ever-curious self want to know more.
 Ah well, we can’t have everything can we?

 I don’t consider this a spoiler when I say the series ends happily.
 I already mentioned all the tragedy and destruction that ensues before this happy ending but I am very glad to report that the ultimate conclusion was happy indeed.
 Overall I am very satisfied with this book and the series as a whole.
 In fact, I loved it and look forward to reading it all over again.

 I’ve followed and loved the Grimoire Saga for years and it really changed my mindset about the literary industry.
 I’ve read some “brand name” books that I thought weren’t particularly impressive and I’ve read some independent books that totally blew my mind.
 Don’t let a label make a decision for you.
 There are amazing stories everywhere if you have the patience and desire to look for them.
 Hoorah for indie authors!